jramacha/llm-translation-playground/Readme.md

 ### Features 🌟
 This sample application allows you to chose from several languages, input a source text and translate it in real-time.
 It also presents a sample implementation of some key localization capabilities such as:
-- Translation memory support (TMX or manually edited)
+- Translation memory support (TMX or manually edited).
 - Customer terminology
 - On-screen BLEU score assessment

 You can choose from two options to enable the translation memory feature.
 Each option is available through its own page within the application:
 - Vector Store using FAISS.
 In this mode the application processes the .tmx file you uploaded, indexes it and stores it locally into a vector store (FAISS)
 - Document Store using [Amazon OpenSearch Serverless](https://aws.amazon.com/opensearch/).
 You need to deploy the CDK stack included in the repository.
 Please note that only standard document search is supported.
 To test vector search, please use the Vector Store option

+Please note that when uploading a TMX to the document store, a manual refresh may be needed for the new index to become available for selection from the dropdown.

 ### Cost